Michigan State University Athletics

 2021 SEASON (FRESHMAN AT SACRAMENTO STATE): Appeared in four games to preserve his redshirt season . . . played 15 snaps at running back and 35 on special teams . . . recorded seven tackles on special teams (five solo, two assists) . . . tallied two tackles vs. UC Davis (11/20) . . . had two tackles and three carries for 9 yards vs. Cal Poly (11/6) . . . recorded three tackles on special teams in his collegiate debut vs. Northern Colorado (10/30).

-HIGH SCHOOL AND PERSONAL DATA: Named the Gatorade Nevada Player of the Year in the spring 2021 after an abbreviated spring season (fall 2020 season postponed due to the COVID-19 pandemic) . . . played in four of Reed High School’s five games, missing one due to an injury, but still finished his senior season with 641 rushing yards and five touchdowns; also caught seven passes for 90 yards and a score . . . was ranked one of the best overall prospects in the state of Nevada in the Class of 2021 by 247Sports (No. 14) . . . closed his high school career with 2,404 rushing yards and 31 touchdowns . . . had a total of 3,462 all-purpose yards (2,404 rushing; 747 receiving; 214 kick return; 97 punt return) and 39 touchdowns (31 rushing; six receiving; 1 punt return; 1 kick return) . . . named the Offensive Player of the Year and first-team all-region by the Nevada Appeal as a senior . . . also named second-team all-region as a linebacker that same season . . . had two 200-yard rushing efforts (251 vs. Bishop Manogue and 200 vs. McQueen with four TDs) . . . credited with 27.5 tackles, including 4.5 TFLs . . . returned a kickoff 98 yards for a touchdown against Damonte Ranch . . . named the High Desert League MVP as a junior in 2019 after earning first-team all-league honors at running back and second team at linebacker . . . also named the Class 5A Northern Region Offensive Player of the Year . . . rushed for 1,404 yards and 21 touchdowns with seven 100-yard games . . . also had 24 receptions for 478 yards and three TDs . . . ran for a career-high 260 yards and four TDs in a victory over McQueen . . . also scored four TDs in a playoff victory over Douglas . . . finished the season with 42 total tackles, including three sacks . . . as a sophomore on the varsity team in 2019, rushed for 359 yards and five TDs while catching 10 passes for 179 yards and two TDs . . . played for Coach Tony Amantia at Reed High School . . . also competed in track and field and was part of the 4x100 relay team which placed third at the 2019 Nevada State Championships . . . son of Earl Tolliver and Tosha Tau-Tolliver . . . majoring in sociology at Michigan State.
+HIGH SCHOOL AND PERSONAL DATA: Named the Gatorade Nevada Player of the Year in the spring 2021 after an abbreviated spring season (fall 2020 season postponed due to the COVID-19 pandemic) . . . played in four of Reed High School’s five games, missing one due to an injury, but still finished his senior season with 641 rushing yards and five touchdowns; also caught seven passes for 90 yards and a score . . . was ranked one of the best overall prospects in the state of Nevada in the Class of 2021 by 247Sports (No. 14) . . . closed his high school career with 2,404 rushing yards and 31 touchdowns . . . had a total of 3,462 all-purpose yards (2,404 rushing; 747 receiving; 214 kick return; 97 punt return) and 39 touchdowns (31 rushing; six receiving; 1 punt return; 1 kick return) . . . named the Offensive Player of the Year and first-team all-region by the Nevada Appeal as a senior . . . also named second-team all-region as a linebacker that same season . . . had two 200-yard rushing efforts (251 vs. Bishop Manogue and 200 vs. McQueen with four TDs) . . . credited with 27.5 tackles, including 4.5 TFLs . . . returned a kickoff 98 yards for a touchdown against Damonte Ranch . . . named the High Desert League MVP as a junior in 2019 after earning first-team all-league honors at running back and second team at linebacker . . . also named the Class 5A Northern Region Offensive Player of the Year . . . rushed for 1,404 yards and 21 touchdowns with seven 100-yard games . . . also had 24 receptions for 478 yards and three TDs . . . ran for a career-high 260 yards and four TDs in a victory over McQueen . . . also scored four TDs in a playoff victory over Douglas . . . finished the season with 42 total tackles, including three sacks . . . as a sophomore on the varsity team in 2019, rushed for 359 yards and five TDs while catching 10 passes for 179 yards and two TDs . . . played for Coach Tony Amantia at Reed High School . . . also competed in track and field and was part of the 4x100 relay team which placed third at the 2019 Nevada State Championships . . . son of Earl Tolliver and Tosha Tau-Tolliver . . . majored in sociology at Michigan State.

 2024 SEASON (REDSHIRT JUNIOR AT SACRAMENTO STATE): Led team in rushing yards (950; 86.4 ypg), rushing touchdowns (7), carries (184) and all-purpose yards (1,267; 115.2 ypg), all of which were career highs . . . honorable mention All-Big Sky selection . . . had five 100-yard rushing games . . . started all 11 games he played in (DNP vs. Portland State) . . . had a career-high 38 receptions for 317 yards and two touchdowns . . . scored a total of nine touchdowns (seven rushing, two receiving) to tie for the team lead . . . reached the century mark for the fifth time of the season with 100 yards on 11 carries (9.1 avg.) against Idaho State (10/26) . . . had a career game in the 51-48 double-overtime win over Weber State on Oct.
 19 with 19 carries for 141 yards, including three touchdowns (5, 2 and 70 yards); also had 11 receptions for 85 yards to total a career-best 226 all-purpose yards . . . compiled 150 all-purpose yards against Texas A&M-Commerce (9/21) with 20 carries for 127 yards and three catches for 23 yards, including a 22-yard TD reception in the second quarter . . . had 111 yards on the ground on 21 carries, including an 11-yard TD in the first quarter, in win over No. 24 Nicholls (9/14). . . rushed for 74 yards on 14 carries and had three receptions for 10 yards vs. Fresno State (9/7) . . . opened the season with 113 yards on 22 carries and two TDs against San Jose State (8/29).